Each segment provides examples of:

 - Arc Words: You pay for life turns up several times in this segment.

-- Ass Shove: The man "pays for life" by... shoving the decapitated heads of his captors up the insect's asshole.
-He then gets his own head stuck inside by accident, leading to his death.
+- Ass Shove: The man "pays for life" by... shoving the decapitated heads of his captors up the insect's asshole to be devoured by the demon.

 - Body Horror: This segment features rather gruesome transformations and mutilations of the human body, combined with some really disturbing Facial Horror.
 Not to mention the cockroach after it is revived.